MilesLitteral/wraylib3d/README.md

         - Xross
-          a "Cross Compiler" full of low level functions and templates for generating the appropriate code to run the game on the applicable platform when building.
-Xross is more like a set of tools the engine contains that are especially for condoning code function;
-          in this sense Xross is not really a Compiler so much as it is:
+          a "Cross Compiler" full of low level functions and templates for generating the appropriate code to run the game on the applicable platform when building, it is designed to be used in conjunction with the native build environment.
+Xross is more like a set of tools the engine contains that are especially for condoning build function; in this sense Xross is not really a Compiler so much as it is:
           * template scripts for creating CMake, Make(via AutoMake), or WebGL Projects
           * an interface class (hs2c.cpp) which runs hs_init and allows c++ to boot the Engine rather than a haskell script
           * ghc-wasm-meta for generating WebAssembly code from haskell scripts
+          * ghc-js for generating JavaScript from Haskell
           * djinni for generating C++ code that can then be compiled to Objective-C or Java, critical for mobile development support.